biphrost/.github/profile/README.md

 * Invite codes for selected first adopters
 * IRC server set up, chat with a sysop via web interface
 * Monitoring, observability, analytics integrated into API and web UI

+### TODOs and wishlist

+- [] The UI is designed to be themeable.
+Add themes for:
+   - [] Basic or bare text, or a TUI-like interface
+   - [] A more traditional, bland web-based interface
+   - [] A hand-drawn-like theme, using https://roughjs.com/

 ## Why...?